Personal Trainer Thoughts on Protein Powder

 It can be a life saver!
 When you are having a crazy week, a lazy day where you don't feel like cooking (it happens), or if you are on the go, a protein shake can really come in handy for ensuring you hit your daily intake (or helping you avoid caving to those damn cinnamon rolls at Starbucks...).
 I do half water, half almond milk, and honestly go back and forth between chocolate and vanilla.

 Don't bargain shop.
 You will get what you pay for, and if you cheap out with protein powder, you may end up with higher amounts of lactose, fat, and fillers.
-This was actually a huge driver that lead me to start my own company.
+This was actually a huge driver for starting my own company.
 The good tasting options had questionable ingredients, and the options with good ingredients were always chalky and gross.
 I didn’t think it was asking too much to have both (and luckily I was right!).

 The best time to consume protein is when you need protein... don't over-think it.
 Most of us aren't elite level athletes where nutrient timely becomes vitally important.
 Just make sure you are adding protein to all of your meals and snacks throughout the day.